Frequently asked Questions: Pork

 Do you breed pigs on your farm?
 Can I buy weaner pigs?

 We do!
-Our farm is home to a boar and three sows.
+Our farm is home to a boar and eight sows.
 Our sows farrow twice a year.
 On occasion we will have weaned barrows for sale, please contact us if you are interested in buying a piglet or two.